davesque/thought.place/posts/objects/2017/7/22/pagerank.md

 the transition probabilities for page 2 and so on.

 Now, how do we actually *use* this transition matrix which represents our state machine?
 How do we actually *run* the machine?
-The process is detailed below:
+The process occurs through repeated matrix-vector multiplications as detailed below:

 \begin{align}
   \text{next state vector} &= T \times \text{previous or initial state vector} \\